 While the menu was always 100% organic, the bakery added gluten-free items to its daily offerings in 2014.
 Maison Violette grinds its flours in a dedicated gluten-free facility to prevent cross-contamination from other grains.
 Product development follows Beaupere's imagination of what can be milled and blended to create traditional textures and flavors while remaining gluten-free.

 Pain au chocolat is just one masterful example of Beaupere's talent and dedication to excellence in creating gluten-free baked goods.
-His formula consists of chestnut, lupin, buckwheat, rice, soy and lentil flours to create the flaky, crispy exterior and paper-thin layers classic recipes are known for, while the luxurious dark chocolate interior perfectly oozes with each bite.
-Oat, millet and chestnut flours are part of the secret to Maison Violette's light-as-air, delicate croissants.
+His formula consists of chestnut, lupin, buckwheat, rice, soy, and lentil flours to make the flaky, crispy exterior and paper-thin layers classic recipes are known for, while the luxurious dark chocolate interior perfectly oozes with each bite.
+Oat, millet, and chestnut flours are part of the secret to Maison Violette's light-as-air, delicate croissants.

 Unexpected ingredients in Beaupere's bread have a purpose: Coal and anise, which aid digestion, and antioxidant-rich curcumin paired with iron-rich raisins.
 His bread is both nourishing and delicious.

 Beaupere is currently developing a new flour made from eggplant.
 Crazy, right?
 Yet my bet's on Beaupere.
 There wasn't a pastry or bread I tasted that even whispered "gluten-free" to me.
 All I wished for was to be hungry again, and soon!
 Thankfully, you can enjoy breakfast, lunch, and an afternoon snack at any of the Maison Violette boulangeries within the walls of Avignon.